 The power of word of mouth is nothing new, but despite its proven impact, many brands aren’t leveraging "social proof” in their marketing strategies.
 We’re here to show you why you should—and how to do it.

-Social proof is when your customers promote your products or services for you.
+Social proof marketing is when your customers promote your products or services for you.
 Because when your customers love your products and your brand, they’ll talk about it.
 Social proof can take on many forms across multiple channels.
-A few key media are:
+Here are a few social proof marketing examples:

 When a friend or family member recommends a product to you, you’re more likely to buy it, right?
 83% of consumers are more likely to make a purchase based on recommendations from people they know.

 So family and friends recommending products is great and has been working forever.
 But what about recommendations from strangers?
 We got the stats.
 88% of consumers say they trust online reviews as much as personal recommendations, which is great news for brands.
 It means that as long as you have people talking about your products online, nearly 9/10 consumers will trust your customers’ recommendations as much as they would if it was one of their friends.
 And when you couple this with how Instagram users are following and interacting with influencers and friends, the untapped potential of fan content comes into focus. 👀